 In general, home charging provides the cheapest per mile cost and public rapid charging tends to be around double the cost (per charge and per mile).
 These fuel costs compare favourably with 15-20 p/mile for conventional petrol and diesel cars.

 To find the cost and times to charge an EV on a public charge point, Zap-Map’s Public Charging Calculator calculates charging costs for any new or used plug-in vehicle.
 The results can be personalised for different electricity costs and the level of charge required.

 Charging a BMW i4 at home

-Buying a BMW i4 will likely entitle you to an Electric Vehicle Homecharge Scheme (EVHS) grant.
-This will give you up to £350 off the cost of a fully installed charge point at home.
-Certain criteria need to be met, and off-street parking needs to be available too.
+Buying a BMW i4 could entitle you to an EV Chargepoint Grant.
+This will give up to £350 or 75% off the cost of a fully installed charge point, should certain criteria be met.

 Charging a BMW i4 on public networks